v8/v8.dev/src/blog/array-sort.md

 The problem now becomes how to implement a fast-path.
 The core algorithm stays the same for all but the way we access elements changes based on the `ElementsKind`.
 One way we could accomplish this is to dispatch to the correct “accessor” on each call-site.
 Imagine a switch for each “load”/”store” operation where we choose a different branch based on the chosen fast-path.

 Another solution (and this was the first approach tried) is to just copy the whole builtin once for each fast-path and inline the correct load/store access method.
-This approach turned out to be infeasible for Timsort as it is a big builtin and making a copy for each fast-path turned out to require 106 KB in total, which is way too much for a single builtin.
+This approach turned out to be infeasible for Timsort as it’s a big builtin and making a copy for each fast-path turned out to require 106 KB in total, which is way too much for a single builtin.

 The final solution is slightly different.
 Each load/store operation for each fast-path is put into its own “mini-builtin”.
 See the code example which shows the “load” operation for `FixedDoubleArray`s.